Wayne Taylor Racing: History

 With Meyer Shank Racing not participating in the 2024 IMSA season, Wayne Taylor Racing would expand their Acura GTP program to 2 cars, fielding the number 40 car full-time alongside the 10.
-Ricky Taylor and Filipe Albuquerque would remain the full time drivers for the 10 car, with Toyota driver Brendon Hartley driving in the Endurance Cup races, and Indycar driver Marcus Ericsson being the forth driver for the Rolex 24.
+Ricky Taylor and Filipe Albuquerque would remain the full time drivers for the 10 car, with Toyota driver Brendon Hartley driving in the Endurance Cup races, and IndyCar Series driver Marcus Ericsson being the fourth driver for the Rolex 24.
 In the 40 car, Jordan Taylor would leave a long time stint with the Corvette Racing GTD program to race full-time for his fathers team for the first time since 2019.
 Alongside Taylor, Louis Delétraz would be promoted to a full season drive.
-Indycar driver Colton Herta, who had previously competed part-time in IMSA for BMW, would compete in the Endurance Cup rounds.
+IndyCar driver Colton Herta, who had previously competed part-time in IMSA for BMW, would compete in the Endurance Cup rounds.
 Jenson Button would race in the Rolex 24, completing the lineup.
 Alongside their GTP entries, WTR would also field a Lamborghini Huracan GT3 Evo 2 in the GTD class full-time.
 The lineup would consist of Lamborghini Super Trofeo champions Kyle Marcelli and Danny Formal for full season driving duties, with Graham Doyle as the third driver and Ashton Harrison for the Rolex 24.
-The Racers Edge Motorsports team, who had partnered with Wayne Taylor Racing to field an Acura NSX GT3 car part-time in 2023, would not return to the Weathertech series in 2024.
+The Racers Edge Motorsports team, who had partnered with Wayne Taylor Racing to field an Acura NSX GT3 Evo22 car part-time in 2023, would not return to the WeatherTech series in 2024.
 In 2025, WTR moved on from the Acura project and made the switch to Cadillac while retaining their GTD Lamborghini effort as before.